Over 95% of students employed soon after graduating*

 - Waterfront (Geelong)

-Trimester 2 intake: For applicants who are registered or eligible to register as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).
+Trimester 2 intake: For applicants who are registered as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).

-Trimester 3 intake: For applicants who are registered or eligible to register as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).
+Trimester 3 intake: For applicants who are registered as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).
 Students will study at Burwood (Melbourne) in Trimester 3 then return to their enrolled campus.

 Deakin splits the academic year into three terms, known as trimesters.
 Most students usually undertake two trimesters each year (March-June, July-November).